-The location and detail of the proposed development and the positioning and numbering of the trees can be found plotted on the Tree Protection Plan at Appendix 2.
+The location and detail of the proposed development and the positioning and numbering of the trees to be retained can be found plotted on the Tree Protection Plan at Appendix 2.
 NB The original of this plan was produced in colour - a monochrome copy should not be relied upon.